umgbhalla/starred/README.md

 - [tilt-dev/tilt](https://github.com/tilt-dev/tilt) - Define your dev environment as code.
 For microservice apps on Kubernetes.
 - [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 - [kubestellar/kubestellar](https://github.com/kubestellar/kubestellar) - KubeStellar - a flexible solution for challenges associated with multi-cluster configuration management for edge, multi-cloud, and hybrid cloud
-- [harness/gitness](https://github.com/harness/gitness) - Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery.
+- [harness/harness](https://github.com/harness/harness) - Harness Open Source is an end-to-end developer platform with Source Control Management, CI/CD Pipelines, Hosted Developer Environments, and Artifact Registries.
 - [juanfont/headscale](https://github.com/juanfont/headscale) - An open source, self-hosted implementation of the Tailscale control server
 - [RunLLM/aqueduct](https://github.com/RunLLM/aqueduct) - Aqueduct is no longer being maintained.
 Aqueduct allows you to run LLM and ML workloads on any cloud infrastructure.
 - [ekkinox/yai](https://github.com/ekkinox/yai) - Your AI powered terminal assistant.